Yoga For Addiction Recovery

 Social Benefits Of Yoga For Addiction Recovery

 Someone in recovery must develop a routine, especially in early recovery.
-Adding yoga to their recovery tool belt provides the mentioned physical and mental benefits, helps combat boredom, and gives them structure in their day-to-day activities.
+Adding yoga to their recovery tool belt provides physical and mental benefits, helps combat boredom, and gives them structure in their day-to-day activities.

 Going to a yoga class will allow you to meet new people who are not engulfed in sobriety and can be a great way to take their minds off of addiction and focus on other things in life.
 Meeting regular people who do not struggle with addiction and talking/laughing about normal issues and topics is a great outlet for recovery.

-Yoga Philosophy In Recovery
+Yoga Philosophy In Addiction Recovery